Global Convergence of Hessenberg Shifted QR I: Exact Arithmetic: Nonnormal Matrices

 \subsection{The Shifting Strategy}

-An important component of our shifting scheme, discussed in detail in Section \ref{sec:promising}, is a simple subroutine, ``$\find$,'' guaranteed to produce an $\cp$-promising Ritz value with $\cp = \kappa_V(H)^{4 k^{-1} \log k}$.
+In this section we specify the shifting strategy $\Sh_{k,B}$ and prove Theorem \ref{thm:main}.
+An important component of our shifting scheme, presented in detail in Section \ref{sec:promising}, is a simple subroutine, ``$\find$,'' guaranteed to produce an $\cp$-promising Ritz value with $\cp = \kappa_V(H)^{4 k^{-1} \log k}$.
 Guarantees for this subroutine are stated in the lemma below and proved in Section \ref{sec:promising}.

 \begin{lemma}[Guarantees for $\find$] The subroutine $\find$ specified in Section \ref{sec:promising} produces a $\kappa_V(H)^{4 k^{-1}\log k}$-promising Ritz value, using at most $12k\log k n^2 + \log k$ arithmetic operations. \end{lemma}